anu-bdsi/workshop-intro-to-linux-aug-2023/00_set_up_3.md

 conda activate ecoli-vc
 ```

+## 2.2.
+Install necessary packages in the environment

-Now, we can start to install packages.
-There are 5 packages we are going to use in this course, they are FastQC, Trimmomatic, BWA, Samtools, and Bcftools.
+After activating the environment, we can start to install packages.
+There are 5 packages we are going to use for this workflow, they are FastQC, Trimmomatic, BWA, Samtools, and Bcftools.

+The code to install all five packages, please run them line by line:

 ```sh
 conda install -c bioconda fastqc